Parable of the Renegades

 "Not for now, if ever~," Rio teased.

 "Lucas!"
 Rio hissed at whom she nearly hugged before pulling her arms back to herself and curling them around her stomach.
-She tilted her head down, pouting while maintaining eye contact.
 "B-be gentler, okay?
 I am... a little ticklish there."

-Lucas, whose entire back stuck against his bedside as if it were a wall, nodded wide-eyed without saying a word.
+Lucas, whose entire back stuck against his bedside as if it were a wall, nodded with wide eyes.
 To think he’d get one jump scare after another.
 Rio didn't do the second on purpose, but still, that was too close.

 “Are you telling me my punch only tickled you?”
 Lucas recalled how he got Rio off him during their first encounter.